-In order to better understand the nature of the magnetic-exchange interactions and Raman and IRactive phonon modes in GCO, we carried out DFT+U based first-principles calculations using the Projector Augmented Wave (PAW) method as implemented in the VASP software [48-50].
+In order to better understand the nature of the magneticexchange interactions and Raman and IR-active phonon modes in GCO, we carried out DFT+U-based first-principles calculations using the projector augmented wave (PAW) method as implemented in the VASP software [49-51].
 The PAW pseudopotentials considered the following valence configurations: Ge $4s^24p^2$, Co $3d^84s^1$, and O $2s^22p^4$.
 A kinetic energy cutoff of 650 eV was set for the plane waves.
-The reciprocal space was sampled using a Monkhorst-pack kmesh [51] of size $8 \times 8 \times 8$.
-The energy convergence criterion for the self-consistent DFT+U calculations was set to $10^{-7} \,\mathrm{eV}$, and the force convergence criterion for relaxation calculations was set to $10^{-3} \,\mathrm{eV/Å}$.
-All DFT+U calculations were performed for collinear magnetic configurations without considering spin-orbit coupling effects.
-We used the PHONOPY package to study the lattice dynamics [52].
+The reciprocal space was sampled using a Monkhorst-pack k mesh [52] of size $8 \times 8 \times 8$.
+The energy convergence criterion for the self-consistent DFT+U calculations was set to 10^{-7} eV, and the force convergence criterion for relaxation calculations was set to 10^{-3} eV/Å. All DFT+U calculations were performed for collinear magnetic configurations without considering spin-orbit coupling effects.
+The PYPROCAR software [53] was used to plot the density of states, shown in the

+Supplemental Material (SM) [54].
+We used the PHONOPY package to study the lattice dynamics [55].
 Supercells of size $2 \times 2 \times 2$ were employed to calculate the phonon frequencies and phonon eigenvectors within the finite-displacement approach.
-The exchange-correlation functional was computed using the generalized-gradient approximation (GGA) as parameterized by Perdew-Burke-Ernzerhof (PBE) as well as the PBE revised for solids (PBEsol) [53, 54].
+The exchange-correlation functional was computed using the generalized-gradient approximation (GGA) as parameterized by Perdew-Burke-Ernzerhof (PBE) as well as the PBE revised for solids (PBEsol) [56,57].
 We find that the PBEsol yields lattice parameters and phonon frequencies that are in better agreement with the experimental data as compared to the PBE predictions.
-The onsite-Coulomb interaction effects for Co-3d electrons were treated at the mean-field level using the Dudarev's approach [55].
-We set $U{eff} = 3 \text{ eV}$, which has been previously reported to correctly describe the electronic and optical properties of GCO [15].